 Dan Seavey Sr.

 Dan Seavey has been mushing since coming to Alaska in 1963.
 In 1971 he joined forces with Joe Redington Sr., Tom Johnson and Gleo Huyck to put on a race across Alaska.
 After years of hard work, Dan took to the trail with 11 dogs and 36 mushers in the first Iditarod Trail Sled Dog Race.
-Although he has not frequented the trail since those early years, Dan remains vital in the efforts to maintain and preserve the Iditarod National Historic Trail, and has passed his love for dog mushing to two more generations of Seavey’s.
+He now races on a decadal basis, most recently in 2012, where he finished 50th at age 74.
+Dan remains vital in the efforts to maintain and preserve the Iditarod National Historic Trail, and has passed his love for dog mushing to two more generations of Seaveys.

 Danny grew up helping Mitch train and race competitive teams much like Mitch did for his father.
 He and wife Safia have two daughters, Allikz and Emma.
 He has run the Iditarod twice, but is taking time off to be home while his daughters are young, and manages the family businesses.
 Danny, with lead dog Robin, has appeared on Ace of Cakes, Alaska State Troopers, Extremely Alaska, 1001 Places to See Before You Die, the film Big Miracle and more.
 Danny completed his third Iditarod in 2014.